Are you passed your due date and going out of your mind waiting for your baby to arrive?

 Walking is a great way to encourage baby to engage further into your pelvis.
-This means baby’s head is balancing nicely on your cervix to stimulate it from the inside and get all your labour hormones going.
+This means baby’s head is balancing nicely on your cervix to stimulate it from the inside and get all your labor hormones going.

 You don’t want to overdo it and get exhausted before the big event.
 If you can try walking up a gentle sloping hill or a small set of stairs.
-The movement it your hips really helps baby get into the best position, for an easier labor.
+The movement of your hips really helps baby get into the best position, for an easier labor.

 That’s right, sperm is a natural version of the medication you receive vaginally during induction.
 Prostaglandins are known to help the cervix thin out, shorten and start to dilate, and kick-start contractions.

 When you reach the big ‘O’, you release a hormone called oxytocin.
-This is the hormone that has the same affect that Pitocin does on your body.
+This is the hormone that has the same effect that Pitocin does on your body.

 If your waters have broken we don’t recommend having sex, as it can increase the risks of infection to you and baby.

-Essential oils are an age old home remedy for every ailment under the sun.
+Essential oils are an age-old home remedy for every ailment under the sun.
 Pregnancy conditions are no different.

-Another great way it to mix them with a carrier oil (coconut oil is great for this).
-Use them to have a lovely massage so you feel ultra-chilled before your labour started.
+Another great way is to mix them with a carrier oil (coconut oil is great for this).
+Use them to have a lovely massage so you feel ultra-chilled before your labor started.

 4. Membrane Sweep

 The idea is to stimulate a natural release of prostaglandins to kick-start contractions.
 They will be able to tell you how likely you are to go into labor yourself (your Bishop Score).

 Sweeps are known to work really well after 40 weeks and with a good bishop score.
-If a sweep has worked well you should go into labour within two days of having one.
+If a sweep has worked well you should go into labor within two days of having one.

 5. Eat Dates

 There is nothing truly scientific to back up these claims.
 Probably more than anything it gives you enough of a dodgy tummy to set labor off.

-Eating dried date fruit is getting a good reputation for naturally inducing labour.
+Eating dried date fruit is getting a good reputation for naturally inducing labor.
 It’s thought the fruit helps to ripen your cervix and prevent prolonged pregnancy.

 6. Birthing Balls

 The bad news is that this isn’t a great way for labor to start.
 The good news is you can change it.

-Most advice tell you to simply bounce up and down.
-However, baby turning guru Gail Tully from Spinning Babies recommends hip circles for 20 minutes and them switching directions.
-This can easily be done whilst to watch TV each night.
+Most advice tells you to simply bounce up and down.
+However, baby turning guru Gail Tully from Spinning Babies recommends hip circles for 20 minutes and then switching directions.

 7. Nipple Stimulation